 Outdoor sports can create inspirational opportunities for people with disabilities and this was evidenced during the Watersports Enhanced Together project and the inclusive surfing that Surf Clube De Viana organised.
 This theme will provide opportunities to explore in practical ways how we can be more inclusive for people with disabilities, people from socio=economically disadvantaged communities and women and girls

-Call of speakers: in September!
+Call of speakers: soon!

 PREVIOUS NATURE& SPORTS EURO’MEET